GoogleCloudPlatform/solutions-builder/README.md

-Solutions Template is a boilerplate template for building repeatable solutions with the best practices in architecture on Google Cloud, including GKE clusters, CloudRun, Test Automation, CI/CD, as well as development process.
+Solutions Template is a boilerplate template for building repeatable solutions with the best practices in architecture on Google Cloud, including GKE clusters, Cloud Run, Test Automation, CI/CD, as well as development process.

 This template provides built-in and ready-to-ship sample features including:
-* Container-based microservices, can be deployed to a Kubernetes cluster or CloudRun.
+* Container-based microservices, can be deployed to a Kubernetes cluster or Cloud Run.
 * Simplified deployment using Skaffold and Kustomize
 * Google Cloud foundation setup using Terraform
 * CI/CD deployment (with Github Actions)
-* CloudRun templates
+* Cloud Run templates

 ## Roadmap